 3.2.1 Generally.
 Subject to the terms and conditions of this Agreement, Licensee is granted the right to grant sublicenses that are not inconsistent with or which offer terms that are not greater in scope than the licenses granted to Licensee.
-Prior to the execution of any sublicense, Licensee shall provide Licensor with a confidential one-page summary of the sublicense agreement to be executed by Licensee and within [\\\ Confidential] Licensor shall have the right to interview Licensee to confirm for itself prior to execution that the sublicense to be granted by Licensee does not violate the terms of this Agreement and is being granted on terms that are no greater in scope than the terms of the Agreement.
-Licensee shall then supply Licensor with a fully executed copy of each such sublicense agreement within [\\\ Confidential] after the execution of such sublicensee agreement.
+Prior to the execution of any sublicense, Licensee shall provide Licensor with a confidential one-page summary of the sublicense agreement to be executed by Licensee and within [

+Confidential] Licensor shall have the right to interview Licensee to confirm for itself prior to execution that the sublicense to be granted by Licensee does not violate the terms of this Agreement and is being granted on terms that are no greater in scope than the terms of the Agreement.
+Licensee shall then supply Licensor with a fully executed copy of each such sublicense agreement within [ Confidential] after the execution of such sublicense agreement.
 Licensee shall monitor the performance hereunder of its Sublicensees, if any, but shall not be a guarantor for such Sublicensees.
 Licensee reserves the right to redact certain portions of the sublicense agreement if reasonably required by the sublicense.
+In all
-In all sublicenses granted by Licensee hereunder, Licensee shall include a requirement that the Sublicensee use no less than commercially reasonable efforts to bring the subject matter of the sublicense into commercial use.
-Licensee shall further provide in such sublicenses that Licensor is named as an intended third party beneficiary of such sublicense, that such Sublicenses shall terminate upon the termination of the License, and that such sublicenses are subject and subordinate to the terms and conditions of this Agreement.

-- 3.2.2 Assignment of Sublicenses.
+- sublicenses granted by Licensee hereunder, Licensee shall include a requirement that the Sublicensee use no less than commercially reasonable efforts to bring the subject matter of the sublicense into commercial use.
+Licensee shall further provide in such sublicenses that Licensor is named as an intended third party beneficiary of such sublicense, that such Sublicenses shall terminate upon the termination of the License, and that such sublicenses are subject and subordinate to the terms and conditions of this Agreement. - 3.2.2 Assignment of Sublicenses.
 If this Agreement is terminated prior to Term pursuant to Section 2.2, then Licensee shall seek to promptly assign all of its right, title, and interest to all sublicenses to Licensor, including the right to receive all income from Sublicensees.
-Licensee shall expressly include this requirement as part of any sublicense agreement. - 3.3 Future Patent Licenses to Licensee. - 3.3.1 Licensor Derived ODURF Patents.
-In respect of any Licensor Derived ODURF Patents, the Licensee shall have [\\\
+Licensee shall expressly include this requirement as part of any sublicense agreement.

+3.3 Future Patent Licenses to Licensee.